-New Archaeological Evidence Throws Light On Efforts To Resist “The Living Dead” In Mediaeval England
+New Archaeological Evidence Throws Light on Efforts to Resist “the Living Dead” in Medieval England

-- New scientific study of human bones published today supports belief that Mediaeval people thought corpses could arise from their graves, spreading disease and assaulting the living.
+- New scientific study of human bones published today supports belief that Medieval people thought corpses could arise from their graves, spreading disease and assaulting the living.

 - Bones show bodies were decapitated, dismembered and burnt.
 Theories that the bodies were treated in this unusual way because these people were viewed as outsiders or that their remains were cannibalised by starving villagers were considered but discounted by scientists.